zuoooooooo/Courses/最优化实验/README.md

     - Check the charts in the `figures` directory for visual representations of the optimization process.
     - Read the `Optimization Experiment Report.pdf` for a detailed report on the experiment.

-## Project Description

-This project aims to compare different optimization algorithms, including FISTA (Fast Iterative Shrinkage-Thresholding Algorithm) and proximal gradient methods.
-The generated results and charts provide insights into the performance and convergence characteristics of these algorithms.

 ## Contact